ilnikolay/TAP/Docker_VM/lab05/README.md

 ## Lab05

 1. Create a shell script that:
-   a) builds todo-manager (source code in app directory)
+   - builds todo-manager (source code in app directory)
-   b) runs 3 instances of todo-manager on ports 3001, 3002, 3003
+   - runs 3 instances of todo-manager on ports 3001, 3002, 3003
-   c) the instances must share the DB (which is located in /etc/todos)
+   - the instances must share the DB (which is located in /etc/todos)
-   d) every hour backups the DB content to the host Verify that database is shared by testing all 3 instances in the browser.
+   - every hour backups the DB content to the host Verify that database is shared by testing all 3 instances in the browser.

 2. To prove that backup is set correctly, create another shell script that: